 But within two days - after a nurse helped them rearrange furniture so he could get around and a home care assistant arrived - they realized how much better it was to be home.

 "Being home, there's nothing like it," Barber said.
-"You're in familiar surroundings, with family."
+"You're in familiar surroundings,

 Associated Press writer Amanda Lee Myers in Phoenix contributed to this report.
 Photographer David Phillip contributed from Houston.